Oman Travel Information

 The official language of Oman is Arabic, but English is widely spoken.
 Hotel staff often also speak German and French.

 The international direct dialling code for Oman is +968, and the outgoing international code 00, followed by the relevant country code (e.g. 0044 for the UK).
 City/area codes are in use.
-Oman has GSM and 3G mobile phone networks in operation, with international roaming agreements with most international operaters.
-There are internet cafes in main towns and cities.
+Phone cards for public phone booths can be purchased from grocery stores and petrol stations.